 When a customer purchases power under a Tier 2 Vintage Alternative that is in excess of its then current Above-CHWM Load, BPA may treat such power as either: 1) a sale of surplus power sold at a surplus rate equivalent to the applicable Tier 2 Vintage Rate to be managed by the customer; or 2) excess power to be managed by BPA through a remarketing service (see Section 5.3) until the customer’s load grows into its Tier 2 Vintage amount, as determined by BPA.

-A formula or other special rate provision will be established in each 7(i) Process to address applicable credits and charges that may result when power delivery under a Tier 2 Vintage Alterative begins within a Fiscal Year and when power delivery occurs earlier or later than planned.
+A formula or other special rate provision will be established in each 7(i) Process to address applicable credits and charges that may result when power delivery under a Tier 2 Vintage Alternative begins within a Fiscal Year and when power delivery occurs earlier or later than planned.

 SUPPORT SERVICES